Frankasaurus/My-Obsidian-Vault/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Carmine Char.md

 # Trivia
 - Carmine has accrued 20 fishing XP, with 100 being the target for an award.
 	- There is no reward
+- Canonically jokes about having a 5 inch penis.